gotev/no-as-a-service/README.md

 ```

 ## Contributing
 Contributing is easy, just open a PR with your idea!
-It can be providing a new code example, extending this README.
-Let's make NO great again!
+It can be providing a new code example, improving an existing one, extending this README.
+Let's make `NO` great again!

 ## License
 Getting formal here.
 Prepare your best suit & tie before reading!